infinum/accessibility-mobile-standards/docs/guidelines/platforms/android/guideline_operable_android.md

 ### Target size (Minimum) (WCAG 2.5.8 - Level AA)

 To make your app's interface more user-friendly, ensure that controls are easy to see and tap.
 A bigger target size is also essential to make your app accessible to everyone, including users with disabilities.

-More details about this guideline can be found [here](https://www.w3.org/WAI/WCAG22/Understanding/target-size-minimum.html).
+> This guideline covers point *2.5.8 Target Size (Minimum) - Level AA of the WCAG standard.*

 :white_check_mark: **Success criteria**

-This guideline primarily addresses design considerations.
-However, it is important that from the development side, the application provide enough space for the elements to be easily operable by touch.
+It is important that the application provides enough space for the elements to be easily operable by touch.

-As per official Android documentation, recommended minimum touch target size is 48x48 dp for each interactive UI element, though larger sizes can further improve usability.
+As per official Android documentation, the recommended minimum touch target size is 48x48 dp for each interactive UI element, though larger sizes can further improve usability.

 **Code example:**